EzeKoren/theeye-docs/docs/first-steps.md

          1. Register your account username.
          2. Register the name of your organization.

-An **organization** in The Eye is an entity that comprises multiple objects, such as multiple hosts or a sequence of automated tasks and triggers, that has a particular purpose.
+An **organization** in TheEye is an entity that comprises multiple objects, such as multiple hosts or a sequence of automated tasks and triggers, that has a particular purpose.

 Once you've activated your user account, you'll see this Dashboard after login: